lyeskhalil/mipGNN/code/README.md

 ## Training the models

-Wer assume your root directory is `code`.
+We assume your root directory is `code`.

 Execute `cd gnn_models` followed by `python train_class.py`.
 Trained models are written to `./gnn_models/models`.